Aephiex/YRAggressiveStance/README.md

 Q: Can I make a modified build of `YRAggressiveStance.dll`?

 A: Of course.
-Just make sure every human player has the exactly same `YRAggressiveStance.dll` installed, or the game will end in a desync.
+Just make sure every human player has the identical `YRAggressiveStance.dll` installed, or the game will end in a desync.
+I am not responsible if someone tries to cheat in a multiplayer game using a modified build of `YRAggressiveStance.dll`, the same trick can be used on any open-source extension, even `Phobos.dll`.

 Q: Do you take feature requests?